What is Physics?

 Physics: The course for you?

-If you enjoy laboratory and computational work and have an interest in how fundamental physical theories such as quantum mechanics and electromagnetism explain the world that we live in, then this may be the course for you.
+If you enjoy laboratory and computational work and have an interest in how fundamental physical theories explain the world that we live in, then this could be the course for you.

-The Trinity Physics course includes a strong background in core physics subjects as well as courses in condensed matter physics, semiconductor devices, metal physics and superconductivity.
+The Trinity Physics course includes a strong background in core physics subjects as well as courses in condensed matter physics, semiconductor devices, photonics, metals, magnetism and superconductivity.
 Practical aspects of the course include lecture modules in electronics and instrumentation.
-Physics at Trinity offers you the opportunity to study with world-leading experts in the School of Physics, with modules designed to provide you with a qualification for employment across a range of research and industry settings.
+Physics at Trinity offers you the opportunity to study with world leading experts in the School of Physics, with modules designed to provide you with a qualification for employment across a range of research and industry settings.